 With so many fabulous options available, choosing stone flooring can be a mind-boggling business!
-And, the masses of different stone-related jargon do very little to help untangle the confusion.
-So, here’s a brief summary, which will hopefully help make things a little more straight forward.
+Here we explain what stone flooring is, what types of stone make for the best flooring and explain what the stone-related jargon that is so often used really means.
+Here’s a comprehensive summary of stone flooring which will hopefully help make your decision making a little more straight forward.

-Stone flooring, as a general term, covers lots of possibilities, including limestone, marble, travertine, granite, flagstone and sandstone.
+Stone flooring, as a general term, covers lots of possibilities, including limestone flooring and tiles, travertine, marble flooring, granite, flagstone and sandstone.
 ‘Flagstone’ is a confusing term.
 It doesn’t refer to a type of stone flooring but is a word used to describe a particular aesthetic or look; normally a large and majestic paver, as opposed to a smaller stone slab or ‘tile’.
 Most flagstones tend to be made of limestone.

 Different types of stones have different looks and feels.
 For instance, travertine is characterised by small pitted holes.
 There are also lots of different stone flooring finishes to consider; these are really important as they will determine the final look.
 The finish is all about the surface and the edge of the stone.